ken-power/SelfDrivingCarND-TrafficSignClassifier/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing the distribution of the data among the 43 different traffic signs.

 ![alt text][image1]